Learn

 History

-The Derwent Sailing Squadron (DSS), under the name of the Domain Sailing Squadron, was formed in February 1906 by a small group of yachtsmen who wanted to sail boats that were smaller and more affordable than those in vogue at the time.
+The Derwent Sailing Squadron (Squadron), under the name of the Domain Sailing Squadron, was formed in February 1906 by a small group of yachtsmen who wanted to sail boats that were smaller and more affordable than those in vogue at the time.
 Not long after, the name was changed to the Derwent Sailing Squadron.

-The original meetings of the DSS were held in an old whaling vessel, the Derwent Hunter.
+The original meetings of the Squadron were held in an old whaling vessel, the Derwent Hunter.
 After being destroyed by fire in 1907, it was to be nearly 50 years before the Squadron was to find another permanent home.
 Meetings were held in a variety of taverns around Hobart before eventually settling in the old RSL building in Hobart’s Macquarie St.

-In 1953 the DSS moved to its present location, after leasing Cheverton’s Jetty from the Cheverton family.
+In 1953 the Squadron moved to its present location, after leasing Cheverton’s Jetty from the Cheverton family.
 Soon after, the club purchased the jetty outright from the Chevertons, as well as leasing the surrounding foreshore land from the Hobart City Council.
 In 1965, the newly built clubhouse was officially opened by His Excellency the Governor Lieutenant General Sir Charles Gairdner.
 1965 was a notable year in the club’s history, as only a month later the new slipway, jetty, haul out, yacht storage and launching ramp were also officially opened.

 2022

-Fuel facilities installed
+Fuel facilities installed with an investment of $75,000.

 2019